Class TCastleApplicationProperties

 Public property TouchDevice: boolean read FTouchDevice write FTouchDevice;

-Initialized to True on touch devices (Android, iOS, Nintendo Switch).
+Initialized to True on devices with a touch screen (Android, iOS, Nintendo Switch).

 As a debugging feature, you can set this to True to simulate touch devices on a desktop.
 The idea is that when an application shows a different input behavior on touch devices, it should always condition it depending on this boolean property.
 So an application may do this: